thoughtbot/maybe_haskell/book/functor/why.md

 matter for our example.
 I'll do this frequently throughout the book. `undefined` is a function with type `a`.
 That allows it to stand in for any expression.
 If your program ever tries to evaluate it, it will raise an exception.
-Still, it can be extremely useful while developing because we can confirm that written our types correctly without having to think about implementations yet.
+Still, it can be extremely useful while developing because we can confirm that we've written our types correctly without having to think about implementations yet.

-Next, imagine we have a view somewhere that is displaying the user's name in all
+Next, imagine we have want to display a user's name in all capitals:
-capitals:

 ```haskell
 userUpperName :: User -> String